 * Maintain its tax deferred status over the lives of the owner, spouse, children and

 * Avoid a forced lump sum distribution & lump sum income tax.

 * Reduce or eliminate estate taxes.

 * Control asset distributions, even after the owner’s death.

 Properly structuring beneficiary designations, use of Trust beneficiaries, use of disclaimers, etc., all contribute to effectively “stretching out” a Traditional IRA.
 In the process, all parties benefit with the ultimate beneficiaries (typically grandchildren), reaping typically 10x-20x what the primary beneficiaries would have received by simply getting capable advice & distribution planning guidance.

-At death, IRAs are included in the IRA owner’s estate and they create an income tax liability for the beneficiaries when they take the assets.
+At death, IRAs are included in the IRA owner’s estate, and they create an income tax liability for the beneficiaries when they take the assets.
 IRAs are considered “Income with Respect to a Decedent (IRD)” according to IRC Section 691(c).
 Therefore, beneficiaries are entitled to take an income tax proportional deduction for any estate taxes they paid on the IRA.
-In order to calculate this tax deduction you first have to calculate the estate taxes due on the entire estate of the IRA owner and then you subtract the item of IRD and re-calculate the estate tax again.
-A solution for IRA beneficiaries is for estate owners to establish irrevocable life insurance trusts funded with life insurance to pay the estate taxes and preserve more of the overall estate assets for the intended heirs, as well as IRA beneficiaries subject to IRD taxes, and for such estate owners to spend down more of their assets that are subject to IRD, while living, rather then consuming non-IRD assets.
+In order to calculate this tax deduction, you first have to calculate the estate taxes due on the entire estate of the IRA owner and then you subtract the item of IRD and re-calculate the estate tax again.
+A solution for IRA beneficiaries is for estate owners to establish irrevocable life insurance trusts funded with life insurance to pay the estate taxes and preserve more of the overall estate assets for the intended heirs, as well as IRA beneficiaries subject to IRD taxes, and for such estate owners to spend down more of their assets that are subject to IRD, while living, rather than consuming non-IRD assets.